Should You Give Money To A Sports Gambler?

 Of course, each situation is unique.

-It’s important to weigh the specifics of your circumstances and the individual’s willingness to change when deciding whether to give money to someone who gambles.
+Carefully weigh your circumstances and the individual’s willingness to change before deciding whether to give money.
+Take proactive steps to support their recovery rather than risk enabling harmful behavior.

 It can be a very hard decision if they are a loved one.